Jim Cleamons: Coaching career

 After retiring as a player, Cleamons began coaching at the college level.
-He was an assistant coach at Furman (1982–83) and Ohio State (1983-1987), and became head coach at Youngstown State from 1987-89.
+He was an assistant coach at Furman (1982–83) and Ohio State (1983-1987), and became head coach at Youngstown State from 1987-89, where his teams were 12–44.

 Cleamons had been a teammate of Phil Jackson when they played together with the Knicks.
 They both knew basketball and had "basketball chemistry" in discussing the game.
-A decade later, in 1989, when Jackson became head coach of the Chicago Bulls, he invited Cleamons to join his staff, and Cleamons eventually did so.
+A decade later, in 1989, when Jackson became head coach of the Chicago Bulls he invited Cleamons to join his staff and Cleamons eventually did so.
 He would be Jackon's assistant on nine NBA championship teams with the Bulls and Lakers, coaching both Michael Jordan and Kobe Bryant (among others).

 Cleamons worked as an assistant coach for the Bulls from 1989 to 1996.
-He was the head coach of the Dallas Mavericks for slightly over one year, from 1996 to 1997.
-He then was the head coach of the Chicago Condors of the American Basketball league, a short-lived women's professional basketball league in the mid Nineties.
+He was the head coach of the Dallas Mavericks for slightly over one year, from 1996 to 1997, where he was unsuccessful in utilizing the triangle offense.
+He then was the head coach of the Chicago Condors of the American Basketball league, a short-lived women's professional basketball league in the mid-1990s.

-He was an assistant coach again with Jackson with the Lakers, from 1999-2004 and 2006-11.
+He was Jackson's assistant coach again with the Lakers, from 1999-2004 and 2006-11.
 Between the two periods with the Lakers, he was an assistant with the New Orleans/Oklahoma City Hornets (2004-2006).
 In 2011, Cleamons became a coach in the Chinese Basketball Association.
 In 2013, he became an assistant with the Milwaukee Bucks for one season.
 For a few games during his tenure with the Lakers, he served as acting head coach while Phil Jackson was absent.

-In 2014, Jackson hired Cleamons to join the New York Knicks coaching staff under Derek Fisher.
+In 2014, Jackson, who had become the Knicks' president, hired Cleamons to join the New York Knicks coaching staff under Derek Fisher.
+He was an assistant coach for the Knicks for two seasons.

 In 2017, Cleamons accepted a position as an assistant coach for the Yeshiva University of Los Angeles (YULA) high school boys basketball team.
 He was not on the coaching staff for the 2019-2020 season.